KaiSpencer/markdown-cv/index.md

 \- Working towards Class C licence to drive >3.5 Tonne vehicles.

 ### Freelance Software Development

+`Mar 2022 - Present`
+__Volume Payments Limited__

+As Head of frontend development, I have oversight of all UI development of an Open Banking payment solution with mobile and web versions using React and React Native.

+\- Lead a team of 4 developers, managing priorities, code quality, ways of working
+\- Hands on development with Yapily open banking API's
+\- Engage with clients delivering solution proposals, assisting with integration

 `Mar 2020 - Present`
 __E-Commerce Store Automation__